LitzN/KetoMeals/README.md

 and view relevant recipes.
 The buttons are made up of a large image, showing an example of the meal type and a heading.
 Background color is dark to draw attention against the lighter colour scheme and keep the main focus on the images.
 * __Meal Type results__ are displayed below the buttons, in the form of cards.
-Cards show the recipe image and title only until selected, once clicked on, an overlay containing the recipe and ingredients appears.
+Cards show the recipe image and title only until selected, once clicked on, an overlay containing the recipe, ingredients appears and a favourite button for logged in users.
 This allows users to view more than one recipe at a time.
 * __Search bar__ allows users to search for recipes by ingredient or recipe name.
 * __Search results__ are displayed as a list of collapsibles with the recipe name and image appearing side by side.
 Once recipe is selected, the drop down reveals the recipe and relevant cookware promotion.
 This section also contains different buttons